-These were played at Olympia, every four years, in honor of Zeus.
+Greece is the home country of the Olympic Game and it were played at Olympia, every four years, in honor of Zeus.
 On the first day of the Olympics, sacrifices of grain, wine, and lambs were made to Zeus.

 According to the Olympic Museum, athletic competitions lasted five days and included only individual events, no team sports.
 Athletes competed in events such as running, long jump, javelin, and discus.

 There were also equestrian events, such as chariot races and horseback riding.
 One day included combat sports, such as boxing and wrestling.
 The original Greek Olympic Games allowed boys to compete in their age group.